manioanadrian/Inno-West/README.md

 ## Requirements

 The following are required in order to utilize the product:
-- Docker image installed with Orion and CrateDB
+- Docker installed with [RAMP IoT](https://github.com/karikolehmainen/RAMP-IoT/tree/c05fac70e8478554a93a9bbe4470516106c92166) Plarform is FIWARE-based package
 - Running instance of the API Inno Broker
-- Welding / Polish Robot cell
+- Welding and Polish Robot cell

 ## Instalation